Ana-Niko-byte/zenlist/README.md

     - Total number of tasks in workspace.

     - Delete Workspace Button

+    - On click, takes the user into a detailed view of their workspace, where they have access to a task form (for adding new tasks), and an overview of all tasks in their status columns - '_To Do_', '_In Progress_', '_Completed_'.
+Additionally, upon clicking on one of these tasks, the task's notes and due date become visible, along with buttons for editing (the task appears in the form) and deleting the task.
+A circle beside the name of the task indicates its priority, as follows:
+        - red circle - '_Critical_'
+        - orange circle - '_Major_'
+        - yellow circle - '_Minor_'
+        - green circle - '_Nice to have!_'
 - #### Due Today List
     - Number of tasks in each space due on a particular day.